constructive-symmetry/constructive-symmetry/README.md

 Rather, the theory track is intended to create referential knowledge in the minds of students who are so interested and motivated.
 These references are intended to provide hints, clues, and suggestions about places to go next.
 The theory track is also intended to help teachers navigate the larger aggregate theory.

 In preparation for the theory track,  I recommend being able to understand what a metaphor is, because I'm going to introduce a lot of metaphor that you won't be familiar with at first.

 The metaphor-heavy nature of these projects likely means that most young children are likely to have great difficulty understanding them.
 Rather, these projects are more directly intended for their parents, teachers, and caretakers.

 However, once a child starts to appreciate metaphor, I hope that they can derive direct benefit from the theory track.
-Of course, the child may be likely to understand less than an adult, but an adult is also more likely to feeling like they don't understand, and and more likely to allow their discomfort from prevent them from trying.
+Of course, the child may be likely to understand less than an adult, but an adult is also more likely to feel like they don't understand, and are more likely to allow their discomfort to prevent them from trying.

-It's okay to feel discouraged or intimidated when trying to learn something new, but it's important to try again anyway.
+It's okay to feel discouraged or intimidated when trying to learn something new, but it's important to try and then try again anyway.
 This stuff is difficult to learn for the first time!
-Neither failure nor the fear of failure should prevent you from trying to learn.
+Neither failure nor the fear of failure should prevent you from repeatedly trying to learn.

 Every mathematician struggled to understand things.
-Many mathematicians develop a taste for the struggle, striving for the mental rush that comes from a new understanding, that understanding you suspect might just be a few more failed attempts away.
+Many mathematicians develop a taste for the struggle, striving for the mental rush that comes from coming to a new understanding, which you grow to suspect might just be a few more failed attempts away.